NeuroDesk/neurodesk.github.io/content/en/docs/Overview/applications.md

 For more information on data synchronization, visit our [Storage section](/docs/getting-started/storage)<br>
 For guides and tutorials, refer to the respective [tutorial](https://www.neurodesk.org/tutorials)<br>
 {{< /alert >}}

-See below for a list of Neurocontainer applications available via the Neurodesk menu